Legal practitioners play an important role in the administration of the Child Support Scheme.

 - a decision to make, or not make, determination about the date of effect of a care percentage decision

-The AAT review decision can be appealed to the court if there has been an error of law.
+Parents can appeal the AAT review decision to the court if there has been an error of law.
 The parents may want to engage lawyers to represent them in this process.

 The Child Support Guide